bradleycharko/cost_of_energy_prediction/README.md

-# This is a repository I made to begin to begin creating a machine learning project to price energy based on available data.
+# This is a an energy pricing project to try and replicate a machine learning algorithm with a cool and relevant topic

 ## Created by Braldey Charko